-Scots Sikh held in India to hear charges
+Scots Sikh could face murder charge in India

-Scots Sikh Jagtar Singh Johal to learn charges he faces
+Scots Sikh Jagtar Singh Johal could face murder charge in India

-A Scottish Sikh man being held in India on suspicion of involvement in murder is expected to find out the charges he faces.
+A Scottish Sikh man being held in India could face charges of murder and criminal conspiracy.

 Jagtar Singh Johal, from Dumbarton, was arrested in Punjab last November.